We've all heard stories of 'disruptive growth hackers' transforming tiny SaaS start-ups into multi-billion dollar businesses.

 We've chosen the most unique, inventive and cost-effective ideas, with the goal of providing you with all the information you need to use these strategies to grow your own SaaS business.

 To make the list a bit easier to navigate, we've broken it down into the four crucial components of SaaS growth hacking: attracting new visitors, converting them into identifiable leads, closing sales and delighting your users.

 P.S.
 This isn't an exhaustive list, because it's impossible to exhaust creative, inventive ideas - and after all, that's all SaaS growth hacking is.
-If you've got a killer growth hacking strategy to share, tweet at myself or Will - we'd love to hear it!
+The last time we updated this list is July 2020.

 SaaS growth hacking strategies to attract new visitors to your website.